 Our research covers a wide spectrum of topics related to the transport, characterization, and removal of environmental colloids.
-We collaborate synergistically with microbiologists, chemical engineers, mathematicians, medical doctors, earth scientists, ecologists, and other environmental engineers and scientists.
-In particular, we investigate two seemingly disparate topics; water purification (treatment of drinking water, industrial and municipal wastewater including hydraulic fracturing water, etc.) and tropospheric aerosols:
+We collaborate synergistically with microbiologists, chemical engineers, mathematicians, medical doctors, Earth scientists, ecologists, and other environmental engineers and scientists.
+In particular, we investigate two seemingly disparate topics; water purification (treatment of drinking water, industrial and municipal wastewater including produced water from hydraulic fracturing operations, etc.) and tropospheric aerosols:

 (1) Membrane technologies for water purification.
 We investigate bacteria and virus removal by microfiltration or ultrafiltration.
 MF/UF are also being used as pretreatment to reduce fouling of higher-pressure membranes (i.e. nanofiltration and reverse osmosis).
 MF/UF fouling control and increasing contaminant removal by these low-pressure membranes following pretreatment by chemical- or electrocoagulation or by periodic backwashing is being studied.
 We are actively researching desalination by NF and RO with applications to potable reuse.